Open Materials 2024 (OMat24) Inorganic Materials Dataset and Models: Methods

-For model architectures, we focused solely on EquiformerV2 \cite{liao2023equiformerv2} since it is currently the top performing model on the OC20 \cite{oc20}, OC22 \cite{tran_open_2023} and ODAC23 \cite{sriram_open_2024} leaderboards among the many contributions from the broader scientific community.
+We train and evaluate EquiformerV2 models \cite{liao2024equiformerv2} as it is currently one of the top performing direct force models on the OC20 \cite{oc20}, OC22 \cite{tran_open_2023} and ODAC23 \cite{sriram_open_2024} benchmarks.
+We also train and evaluate eSEN models, since it is an energy conserving architecture which has shown SOTA performance for phonon and thermal conductivity calculations \cite{fu2025learning}.
 The models are trained to predict energy, forces and stress given an input structure.
-The models are optimized for relaxed energy prediction for aiding materials discovery by directly predicting forces and stress, instead of relying on energy derivatives.
-For model training, we explored three strategies: \begin{enumerate} \item EquiformerV2 models trained solely on the OMat24 dataset, with and without denoising augmentation objectives.
-These are the models with the most physical meaning as they are fit solely on datasets containing important updates to the underlying psuedopotentials relative to the legacy Materials Project settings. \item EquiformerV2 models trained solely on the MPtrj dataset, with and without denoising augmentation objectives, useful for direct comparison on the Matbench Discovery leaderboard (denoted ``compliant`` models). \item EquiformerV2 models from (1) or OC20 checkpoints further fine-tuned on either the MPtrj or sAlexandria datasets, leading to the highest performing models for the Matbench Discovery leaderboard (denoted ``non-compliant``). \end{enumerate} In each case, several model sizes were chosen.
-Table \ref{tab:model-sizes} lists the total number of parameters for the models trained.
-Additional model specifications, training information and parameters are given in Section \ref{sec:supp-training}, Table \ref{table:apdx_model_hps} and Table \ref{table:apdx_training_hps}.
-Similar to many of the leading OC20 models and the recently released ORB models \cite{orbrepo}, we use a non-conservative model here with separate energy, force, and stress heads for GPU-efficient training.
+We explored three strategies: \begin{enumerate} \item EquiformerV2/eSEN models trained solely on the OMat24 dataset, with and without denoising augmentation objectives. \item EquiformerV2/eSEN models trained solely on the MPtrj dataset, with and without denoising augmentation objectives, useful for direct comparison on the Matbench Discovery leaderboard (denoted ``compliant`` models). \item EquiformerV2/eSEN models from (1) or OC20 checkpoints further fine-tuned on either the MPtrj or sAlexandria datasets, leading to the highest performing models for the Matbench Discovery leaderboard (denoted ``non-compliant``). \end{enumerate}

-We also explored the role of including auxiliary denoising objectives for training models with different dataset types and sizes.
-We use the Denoising Non-equilibrium Structures (DeNS) protocol \cite{liao2024generalizing} to train EquiformerV2 models on the OMat24 dataset and the MPtrj relaxation dataset.
-In addition to predicting energy, forces, and stress given input structures, DeNS introduces data augmentation by letting the model predict the energy and added noise from perturbed input structures and unperturbed forces.